This article was last updated on: January 2019

 I’m not totally sure if you always need to go to them with a middle man, or what.

-But not being a local, nor speaking the language (despite wanting to do so with crazy passion), just passing by… What one better does is to reserve with some agency that does the excursion.
+But not being a local, nor speaking the language (despite wanting to do so with a crazy passion), just passing by… The best you can do is to reserve with some agency that does the excursion.

 That way, you avoid all that logistic nightmare and its potential headaches.
-It’s not only the permits, it’s also the transport all the way there, and inside once you have arrived.
+It’s not only the permits, but also the transport all the way there, and inside once you have arrived.